-Access to Center City is expected to be primarily by automobiles or transit, with walking and local transit being the primary modes for circulating within the Center City.
+Access to Center City is expected to be primarily by automobiles or transit, with walking, local transit and bicycling being the primary modes for circulating within the Center City.

 The transportation focus for Center City should be on enhancing the existing transportation system to promote walking and transit use.